Interventional Pain Management

 VIA Disc

 Age-related wear and tear of the intervertebral disc can cause loss of hydration and degeneration.
 VIA Disc is the first and only nonsurgical Nucleus Pulposus (NP) allograft intended to replace a patient’s tissue loss due to intervertebral disc degeneration.
 VIA Disc NP is delivered into the degenerated intervertebral disc through a small needle.
-The treatment is designed to mimic native, healthy nucleus pulposus (80% water content) and after delivery, VIA Disc NP supports the natural cushioning function and supplements tissue loss in the degenerated intervertebral disc.
+The treatment is designed to mimic native, healthy nucleus pulposus (80% water content), and after delivery, VIA Disc NP supports the natural cushioning function and supplements tissue loss in the degenerated intervertebral disc.

 Spinal Cord Stimulator Trials (SCS)